pettersand/builder/devlog.md

 Continued implementing new API flow design on other functions for user based API calls.
 Started work on frontend testing with jest.

+## 26/09-23

+Added tests for utilities files first.
+Taking a bottom up approach to test writing.
+When done I will be writing tests as I develop, making it a test driven development.
+Aiming for around 80% test coverage.